 – Excessive Force: using more force than is necessary to subdue a suspect who poses no threat to police and others around them (i.e., shooting unarmed civilians)

-– Abuse Of Authority/ Discriminatory Profiling: targeting certain groups based on race, gender, or sexual orientation while stopping people at random just because they “look suspicious.”
+– Abuse Of Authority/ Discriminatory Profiling: targeting certain groups based on race, gender, or sexual orientation while stopping people randomly just because they “look suspicious.”

-– Police Brutality: police officials using excessive force against suspects, often leading to serious physical injuries and even death.
+– Police Brutality: police officials use excessive force against suspects, often leading to serious physical injuries and even death.